 Although it has yet to be fully recognized as a scientific field of study, transpersonal psychology encompasses and builds upon several fields of psychology and offers an alternative view of behavioral, humanistic and psychoanalytic psychology by offering that religious and mystical theories can be examined scientifically for the purpose of healing.
 It identifies and studies the various states of consciousness and asserts that each has multiple layers within that hold their own realities and systems.
 This theory asserts that people can move back and forth through the different stages of consciousness and can learn to reside permanently in one specific state.

 Transpersonal psychology is a spiritual depth psychology.
-Based on the principles of Jung, Rank, and Reich, this theory subscribes to the belief of a subconscious and super-conscious.
-It believes that human needs are driven by aggression and sex and propel a person toward a state of wholeness and connectedness to and with a divine source.
+Based on the principles of Jung, Rank, and Reich, among others, this theory subscribes to the belief of a subconscious and super-conscious.

 Transpersonal Psychotherapy Articles